By Joel Fuhrman, MD

 Large prospective studies such as The Nurses’ Health Study, Health Professionals Follow-up Study, and Physicians’ Health Study reported that diabetics who eat more than one egg/day double their cardiovascular disease or death risk compared to diabetics that ate less than one egg per week.

-The Best Way to Avoid Diabetes and Enhance Life Expectancy
+The Best Way to Prevent Diabetes and Enhance Life Expectancy

 Learning how to eat to prevent diabetes and how to eat if you have diabetes or prediabetes can help you take control of your health.